Mrjota/DayZA3/README.md

 If you would like to use our code for another port please contact us for permission.
 If permission is given, you must include all of our credits in your port.

-This pertains to the code WE wrote, not the DayZMod Development Team.
+This pertains to the code WE wrote, not what the DayZMod Development Team has done.